choria-legacy/marionette-collective/website/simplerpc/clients.md

 end
 {% endhighlight %}

+You can still use printrpc to print these style of results and gain advantage of the DDL and so forth:

+{% highlight ruby %}
+mc.echo(:msg => "hello world") do |resp, simpleresp|
+   begin
+      printrpc simpleresp
+   rescue RPCError => e
+      puts "The RPC agent returned an error: #{e}" end end
+{% endhighlight %}

 You will need to handle exceptions yourself but you have a simpler result set to deal with

 ## Adding custom command line options